-Main sponsor confirmed for the 2018 Cycling Weekly Awards - Cycling Weekly
+Garmin confirmed as the main sponsor for the 2018 Cycling Weekly Awards - Cycling Weekly

 Garmin are all about facilitating riders from club level through to pro level to ride smarter, bolder and longer and to ‘beat yesterday‘.
 This marries well with the Cycling Weekly Awards, as we strive to highlight and celebrate the individuals who have gone further than anyone else in their attempt to succeed in our sport or to better the sport that we all love.

-Head of market, Sean Igoe, said on the patnership: “Garmin are the perfect partners for what will be a huge celebration of road cycling.
+Head of market, Sean Igoe, said on the partnership: “Garmin are the perfect partners for what will be a huge celebration of road cycling.

 “Garmin were targeted as the headline partner from the start, they are the world’s leader in GPS technology and a premium, prestigious brand.